sybilhoangRG/support.balsamiq.com/content/tutorials/responsivedesign.md

 3.  **Smartphone**
     Max-width: 480px

 I created a Symbol library with some helper templates that you can use.
-You can see [the Bootstrap Symbol Template Libraries on Wireframes to Go](https://wireframestogo.com/#/search=bootstrap).
+You can see [the Bootstrap Symbol Template Libraries on Wireframes To Go](https://wireframestogo.com/#/search=bootstrap).
 If you're using myBalsamiq, upload it to your site or project's Assets.
 See this [tutorial to learn more about how to use Symbols](https://docs.balsamiq.com/desktop/symbols/).

 ### 3\.
 Wireframe Zones on Thumbnail Templates